cocos/cocos-docs/en/components/spine.md

     });
     ```

 4. Mount the script component onto the Canvas or other node, it means dragging and dropping the script into the **Properties** of the node.
-Then drag the goblingirl node and goblin node in **Node Tree** to the corresponding property box of script component, and save the Scene.
+Then drag the goblingirl node and goblin node in **Node Tree** to the corresponding property box of script component, and save the scene.

     ![spine-cloth](./spine/spine-js.png)